What Causes of Hair Loss in Women?

 DHT Blocks for Women with Hair Loss

-Nina Ross DHT Block Spray and DHT Block Cream contain a unique blend of ingredients.
+Nina Ross DHT Block Spray contains a unique blend of ingredients.
 Panax Ginseng root extract, Zinc Gluconate, and Ginko Biloba Extract, and Clary are just a few of the ingredients in these products that are all supportive of healthy hair regrowth efforts.
 It blocks the formation of DHT and helps to improve scalp circulation.
 Scalp circulation is critical for healthy hair growth.
 Our blood carries vital nutrients and minerals like iron, vitamin D, vitamin E, and zinc, which help to stimulate hair follicles and the growth of healthy, thick hair.
 Without adequate blood circulation, our hair follicles are like a plant without water.
 They will wither and die.

 It is important to note that you should rule out other hair loss causes before using a DHT blocker solution.